 At SSU, we believe in the current need for the intersection of theology and culture, where education becomes the meeting place of research and practice.
 In our small, interactive module classes, people’s real questions and life issues are faced in a caring way, so that students gradually become the message they want to convey.
 We dip into many fountains, both ancient and contemporary, from many parts of the Christian Church, to prepare healthy and authentic leaders for the future.
-We have designed this new MA in Culture and Theology (if we call it that) as a preparation for further study.
+We have designed this new MA in Culture and Theology as a preparation for further study.

 The successful completion of the M.A.
 Theology and Culture requires a total of 45 credit hours composed of:

 - three classroom modules at St. Stephen’s university, or elsewhere as scheduled (10 credit hours per module or 30 credit hours total).

 - one study abroad module involving travel to Italy, Greece/Turkey (six credit hours)

 - research methods/guided thesis research course (thesis proposal phase – 3 credit hours)